danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/DocumentKit.md

 ![Library logotype](Logo.png)

-Document-based apps are currently limited when it comes to customization.
-For instance, you can't add custom toolbar items to the document browser, and since a `DocumentGroup` doesn't have a view until you open a document, you can't present initial onboarding screens or modals from it.
+`DocumentGroup`-based apps are limited when it comes to customization.
+For instance, you can't add any custom items to the document browser toolbar, and since it has no view until you open a document, you can't present any initial onboarding screens or modals from it.

 DocumentKit lets you do all these things, to let you create a better app experience for your document-based apps.